amjcyber/amjcyber/README.md

 👋 Hi, I’m @amjcyber
-SOC Operation Manager & Incident Response lead at Cyberscope
+I do Threat Hunting and Incident Response